gebaltso/SDFD/README.md

 In order to produce images run the SDFD.py file.

-Do not forget to change image output directory path as well as any other variable as needed.
+:warning: Do not forget to change image output directory path as well as any other variable as needed.